-The main publications of ASME are journal articles (contained in ASME journals), conference papers (contained in ASME conference proceedings), and ASME standards.
-The University Libraries subscribes to the ASME journals and conference proceedings.
-We do not subscribe to ASME standards, but we do have copy of the ASME Boiler and Pressure Vessel Code.
+The main publications of ASME are journal articles (contained in ASME journals), conference papers (contained in ASME conference proceedings), ASME books, and ASME standards.
+The University Libraries subscribe to online access to the ASME journals, conference proceedings, and books.
+We do not subscribe to a comprehensive set of ASME standards, but we do have a print copy of the ASME Boiler and Pressure Vessel Code.

 It is generally not good to limit a subject search to only one publisher.
 Doing so excludes other publishers who have information on the topic.
 However, if you wish to limit your search to only ASME documents, there are three main ways to search.